--PEER TASK INTRODUCTION--

 --QUESTIONABLE ARGUMENTS--

+Yes, DUMPING refers to the practice of SELLING A GOOD in INTERNATIONAL MARKETS AT A PRICE THAT IS BELOW WHAT IT IS SOLD ON THE DOMESTIC MARKET.
+Dumping is considered to be an UNFAIR TRADE PRACTICE and is ILLEGAL according to international agreements.
 Nonetheless, it is a practice that continues to be used.
-According to the anti-dumping argument in favour of trade protection, IF A COUNTRY SUSPECTS THAT AA TRADING PARTNER IS PRACTISING DUMPING, it should HAVE THE RIGHT TO IMPOSE TARIFFS or QUOTAS in order to limit imports of the subsidised, or dumped good.
+According to the anti-dumping argument in favour of trade protection, IF A COUNTRY SUSPECTS THAT A TRADING PARTNER IS PRACTISING DUMPING, it should HAVE THE RIGHT TO IMPOSE TARIFFS or QUOTAS in order to limit imports of the subsidised, or dumped good.

-UNFAIR COMPETITION refers to practices that countries may use in order to gain a competitive advantage over other countries in order to UNFAIRLY INCREASE THEIR EXPORTS at the expense of other countries.
+Yes, UNFAIR COMPETITION refers to practices that countries may use in order to gain a competitive advantage over other countries in order to UNFAIRLY INCREASE THEIR EXPORTS at the expense of other countries.
 Examples include

 Administrative barriers or HIDDEN PROTECTION